 Lititz Fine Art Festival 2022

-Phoebe J. Gilman received an MFA in painting from Pratt Institute in Brooklyn, New York and an MSAE from Queens College.
+Phoebe J. Gilman received an MFA in painting from Pratt Institute in Brooklyn, New York, an MSAE from Queens College and a BA in Fine Art from Macalester College.
 She worked as an art teacher in White Plains City School District for over thirty years before retiring in 2018.
 After relocating to Lancaster, Pennsylvania, she began her most recent project of painting in-between urban spaces.

 Phoebe has previously worked as the curator of The Al Oliver Children’s Museum in Queens, NY, in addition to curating exhibitions at the Hudson Center for Art and Photographic Resources and at Gallery 22 in Peekskill, NY.
 She co-founded Upstream Gallery in Hastings-on-Hudson, NY, where she also produced several community shows.